Great Hawaiian Beaches

 GREAT BIG ISLAND BEACHES

-Probably the most famous black sand beach in Hawai'i, Punalu'u is located on the south shore, southwest of Hawai'i Volcanoes National Park.
+Punalu'u - Probably the most famous black sand beach in Hawai'i, Punalu'u is located on the south shore, southwest of Hawai'i Volcanoes National Park.
 The jet black sandy shore is fringed by coconut palm trees, and sometimes visited by large honu, or green sea turtles.
 With lots of rocks, swimming isn't ideal, but just a stroll on this beach is unlike any other.
 Camping is also available in the beach park.

-*About Dr. Beach
+*About Dr. Beach:

-Dr. Stephen Leatherman, known as America's foremost beach expert, is an American geoscientist, coastal ecologist and author.
+Stephen Leatherman, known as America's foremost beach expert, is an American geoscientist, coastal ecologist and author.
 His annual ratings of the top 10 beaches in the United States receives much attention in the news media.
 Once a beach is awarded the top ranking, Leatherman retires it from any further consideration as a National Winner.

 The list, which Leatherman has released each Memorial Day weekend since 1991, is based on 50 criteria.
 Some of the criteria include measuring currents and rip tides, water clarity, beach slope, sand grain size, holes or rocks on the beach surface, water quality and safety.